 After examining several proposals, Startec was selected by the Fernie City Council to provide the new refrigeration plant.
 This project was undoubtedly delicate.
 Startec worked tirelessly to create a solution that focused on removing risk factors at the arena while maintaining the highest standard of quality for the project overall.

 By redesigning the refrigeration plant and moving it outside the complex to a stand-alone skid situated beside the facility, our Startec Mavericks were able to remove the plant from public access and reduce the safety risk to all.

 Through internal collaboration, Startec utilized the unique and vast experience of the team, developing an innovative solution by placing the refrigeration condenser on the roof of the standalone refrigeration plant instead of traditional installation methods (placing the condenser beside the skid).
 This intelligent approach enabled the team to reduce the plant footprint to fifty per cent.

-Next, Startec found an alternative refrigerant solution for ammonia by using an HFO blend refrigerant (R449A) and brine as the cooling medium, maintaining the plant and minimizing safety concerns.
-Incredibly, the HFO blend refrigerant R449A also supports the City of Fernie’s environmental requirement for the new plant, featuring a low 1,297 global warming potential (GWP).
-This is much lower than typical synthetic solutions such as R404Q and R507, which have a very high GWP (approx. 3,900~).
+Next, Startec found an alternative refrigerant solution for ammonia by using an HFO blend refrigerant Opteon™ XP40 (R-449A) and brine as the cooling medium, meeting the design requirements and minimizing safety concerns.
+Incredibly, refrigerant also supports the City of Fernie’s environmental requirement for the new plant, featuring a low 1282 global warming potential (GWP).
+This is 67% lower than typical synthetic solutions such as R404Q and R507, which have a very high GWP (approx. 3,900~).